Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Hemingway Editor if you need bloggers, journalists, technical writers, marketers, anyone improving writing clarity.
-Choose Microsoft Copilot if you prioritize microsoft 365 power users and enterprise teams.
+Choose Hemingway Editor if your daily work is mostly Bloggers, journalists, technical writers, marketers, anyone improving writing clarity.
+Choose Microsoft Copilot if your daily work is mostly Microsoft 365 AI assistant inside Word, Excel, Outlook, Teams.
 Hemingway Editor scores higher in user reviews (4.5 vs 4.2).
 Both offer free tiers — try each before committing.

 Hemingway Editor